 - Always turn off your computer and unplug the power cord before replacing the battery. - Replace the battery with an equivalent one.
-Danger of explosion if the battery is replaced with an incorrect model. - Contact the place of purchase or local dealer if you are not able to replace the battery by yourself or uncertain about the battery model. - When installing the battery, note the orientation of the positive side (+) and the negative side (-) of the battery (the positive side should face up). - Used batteries must be handled in accordance with local environmental regulations.
+Damage to your devices may occur if the battery is replaced with an incorrect model. - Contact the place of purchase or local dealer if you are not able to replace the battery by yourself or uncertain about the battery model. - When installing the battery, note the orientation of the positive side (+) and the negative side (-) of the battery (the positive side should face up). - Used batteries must be handled in accordance with local environmental regulations.